 The Safety Construction Orientation Training (SCOT®) program is an interactive, online training course composed of 13 modules, each focused on a different fundamental aspect of worksite safety.
 SCOT is convenient, easy-to-use and accessible as the program is available on the web.
 The program begins with an introductory module that describes the content, purpose and important practical information necessary to help participants navigate through the training experience.
+This program now includes WHMIS 2015.

 The program provides the basics in construction safety and requires 100% mastery of 13 modules which take approximately three to five hours to complete.
 The 13 modules and their descriptions are as follows: